kevinadhiguna/strapql/docs/doc4.md

 title: Create a User
 ---

-## 🆕 Create a User in Users (a collection type that comes default in Strapi app)

 <!-- Need refactoring the table

 > What?
 Create a User?
 Didn't I just create a User using `Registration` mutation ?